rust-lang/a-mir-formality/book/src/formality_rust/coherence.md

 ## Orphan checking

+{judgment}`orphan_check`

-`orphan_check` and `orphan_check_neg` instantiate the impl binder universally and prove that the trait reference is local under the impl's where-clauses.
+`orphan_check` instantiates the impl binder universally and proves that the trait reference is local under the impl's where-clauses.

-## Duplicate impls

-`ensure_no_duplicate_impls` rejects duplicate positive impls in the current crate before overlap checking runs.
+Negative impls have the same structure:

+{judgment}`orphan_check_neg`

 ## Overlap checking

 `overlap_check_impl` compares two impls of the same trait.
 It first skips identical impls and impls for different traits.
 For matching trait ids, it tries to prove that the impls cannot both apply.
 If that fails, it reports the impls as overlapping.

-## Negative impls
+## Proving locality

-Negative impls participate in coherence through orphan checking.
+The `is_local` module determines whether a trait reference could have been defined locally, which is the key predicate for orphan checking:

+{judgment}`is_local_trait_ref`

+A parameter is considered local if it is a local type or a fundamental rigid type wrapping a local parameter:

+{judgment}`is_local_parameter`

+The complement — determining whether a trait reference *may* come from a remote crate — is used in coherence mode:

+{judgment}`may_be_remote`